Introduction to SEO: How to Drive Traffic and Boost Visibility

 Link to other relevant pages within your site.
 This helps users navigate and also signals to search engines the relationship between pages, improving overall SEO.

-How to do Technical SEO
+How to Do Technical SEO

 Here are the key elements of technical optimization: